 Friendship Style

-You’re fiercely loyal.
-Once someone’s in your circle, you’ll go to war for them - defend them publicly, show up when they need you, push them to be braver.
+You are fiercely loyal.
+Once someone is in your circle, you defend them publicly, show up fast when they need help, and push them to be braver than they feel.

 You thrive in roles where you can: